 About a year ago, we said we were going to “stop trying to not” around the end of 2018, but that has not turned out to be what either of us wants.

 Now I think it may be healthier to have the mindset of, “Do we want a baby now?
 No?
 Okay let’s continue to prevent them,” rather than setting any kind of timeline.
 I definitely believe in the value of planning for babies from a financial standpoint, but we are currently saving for a downpayment and a Europe trip, which both count in a way.
 (House & Europe are our two major “Before Baby Bucketlist” items.)

 Sometimes I worry about how long it will take to conceive, given the past and present health issues that I mentioned in Part 1.
-If someone told me, “It will take three years of unprotected sex for you to get pregnant,” then I think I speak for both me and Stephen when I say we’d begin those three years today.
+If someone told me, “It will take three years for you to get pregnant,” then I think I speak for both me and Stephen when I say we’d begin those three years today.

 However, I tend to get myself in trouble with overthinking, overplanning, and jumping the gun over worries that never end up coming true.
 My mom advised, “Don’t start having unprotected sex until you’re completely fine with the possibility of getting pregnant.”
 It was a pretty straightforward acknowledgement of how the birds and the bees work, but my overanalyzing, overcomplicating self needed to hear it.
 Isn’t there something about Mom Advice always feels so wise, even when they’re just reminding you that 2+2=4 at a moment you’d forgotten?
 I think maybe it comes with the territory.
 Wild West “Mom Territory” that I want to explore one day, but not quiteee yet.